Jamy-L/AirSim-GYM-environment/README.md

         return x_new.reshape(batch_size,1, original_shape[2], channels)
 ```
+ ### Action normalisation
+ When checking your custom environment with the <code>check_env()</code> function of stable baselines 3 (which is by the way very useful, thank you for implementing that !), you may be welcomed with a warning message saying that your observations and actions are not normalized, which may be a problem.
+We have already talked of the normalisation of observation, which is automatic for images, and can be easily included in the preprocessing layer.
+I have however found no similar feature when it comes to action.
+To be fair, I was never working with normalized observations and it never caused any problem, but for actions it's another story.
+SAC authors really insist on the fact that their method is robust to non-normalized action, and in practice working with a steering command included in [-0.5, 0.5] and a throttle in [-1, 1] worked perfectly fine.
+However, less robust methods such as TD3, DDPG or TRPO are really sensitive to that, and I have observed that the action was systematically draged towards saturations with these methods, if there is no normalization.
+Therefore, make sure to normalize your action in [0.1]

  ### Actor and critic networks

  By default, the actor critic consists of 2 layers of 256 nodes.
 The input shape is given by whater your feature extractor is ... well extracting 🤔.
 In the case of a mutli input policy, remember that it will just concatenate a flatten version of every observation (if you are not working with images).
 The output layer has a size of 2: a command for throttle and a command for steering.